yevster/helsing/README.md

 on a built project (built meaning the project directory contains compiled `*.class` files).
 Additionally, the `--trace` argument may be given a full-qualified class name, which will log additional information about the structure discovered for that class (if a use of another class isn't being detected within it), an the discovered uses of that class

+Two other arguments are supported: `--external` and `--exclude`.
+These take one or more class/package patterns (`org.company.Class`, `org.company.*`).
+The external argument still evaluates matching class's use of other classes, but does not consider those classes as "dead" if they are not referenced.
+The exclude argument ignores matching classes during analysis entirely.
 ## Legal

 This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
 There are no requirements for using it in your own project (a line in a NOTICES file is appreciated but not necessary for use)